Leafwing-Studios/fop-rules/docs/character-options/talents/skill-talents.md

 You have advantage on all Stealth checks made to hide while not moving.

 ## Tinkering: Inventive
-You can automatically reverse engineer affixes during the Research downtime activity if you have access to an item with that affix.
+You produce 1 more consumable whenever you use the Devise downtime activity.

-You have advantage on checks made during Prepared for Anything in order to gather parts for your creations.
+You have advantage on checks made during Prepared for Anything when attempting to create mechanical devices.

 ## Trickery: Devious
 You no longer suffer disadvantage on attempts made to steal an item that is closely guarded, such as those in a pocket.